State data: Domestic violence against women rising on LI

 Incidents of domestic violence — which experts said disproportionately affects women — increased globally during pandemic lockdown measures, according to studies including a 2021 report in the Journal of Criminal Justice.

-Additional stressors that arose then — including financial issues and mental health challenges — may have escalated existing abuse and contributed to the increase in incidents since then, according to Bridget Mantello, director of development at the Safe Center LI, a Bethpage-based nonprofit that helps domestic violence victims.
+Additional stressors that arose then — including financial issues and mental health challenges — may have escalated existing abuse and contributed to the increase in incidents since then, according to Bridget Mantello, director of development at The Safe Center LI, a Bethpage-based nonprofit that helps domestic violence victims.

 Two Long Island victim service agencies said they're experiencing an increase in hotline calls.

-Officials at ECLI-VIBES in Islandia, a nonprofit created to support abuse victims, said its 24-hour hotline has been getting an average of 4,501 calls annually since 2022, up from 2,463 calls in 2019.
+Officials at ECLI-VIBES in Islandia, a nonprofit created to support abuse victims, said its 24-hour hotline has been getting an average 4,501 calls annually since 2022, up from 2,463 calls in 2019.

-The hotline at the Safe Center LI got 2,108 calls from the beginning of January 2023 through early August of that year, compared with 2,879 in the same period this year, according to the agency.
+The hotline at The Safe Center LI got 2,108 calls from the beginning of January 2023 through early August of that year, compared with 2,879 in the same period this year, according to the agency.

 A victim leaving or ending a relationship creates the biggest risk of serious injury or death, according to experts, who said that's why it's important to recognize the early warning signs, which may not involve any physical violence.

-Early signs involve the abuser exerting power and control over the victim, which can include verbal insults, shaming and manipulation, along with controlling cellphones, digital accounts and finances, advocates for domestic violence victims said.
+Early signs involve the abuser exerting power and control over the victim, which can include verbal insults, shaming and manipulation, along with controlling cell phones, digital accounts and finances, advocates for domestic violence victims said.

-"If somebody wants to exert power and control over you, if they want to control your money, if they want to control your cellphone, if they are isolating you from people who care about you, those are signs ... of an unhealthy relationship," Owens said.
+"If somebody wants to exert power and control over you, if they want to control your money, if they want to control your cell phone, if they are isolating you from people who care about you, those are signs ... of an unhealthy relationship," Owens said.

 She added that interventions on behalf of victims often happen only "when it's reached the level of criminal investigation or criminal action," adding: "That's kind of where we're almost at the point where that's almost too late to do that safety planning because you're already in this hyper-elevated situation."